seanox/aspect-js/manual/introduction.md

 [Learn more](mvc.md#view)

 ### Controller
-The (application)controller controls internal processes within an application (view flow) and takes over the data flow between view and model with the view-model binding, whereby we can also speak of MVVM (Model-View-ViewModel) and MVCS (Model-View-Controller-Service) here.
+The (application) controller controls internal processes within an application (view flow) and takes over the data flow between the view and modules through the view-model binding.
+The modules define the responsibilities of the application layer.
+Depending on whether a module represents a model, view-model, controller-related logic, or service-oriented functionality, different architectural patterns such as MVC, MVVM, or MVCS can be implemented.

 [Learn more](mvc.md#controller)